Bhupathideepa/docs/learn/app-development/custom-widgets/prefabs-overview.md

     ![upload zip file](/learn/assets/prefab-zip-import.png)

 3. Once imported, you can find the prefab in the **Prefabs** section of the **Pages Resources**.
 These prefabs are grouped into categories like Basic, Media, Location, and more, as defined in the properties of the Prefab at the time of creation.
 4. You can use prefabs in any of your projects by simply dragging and dropping them from the  **Prefabs** section to your page like any other widget.
-Once, embedded into the page, all the functionality of the prefab becomes a part of that page.
+Once embedded into the page, all the functionality of the prefab becomes a part of that page.
 5. You can find the list of available Prefabs from the [Studio Artefacts](/learn/assets/artefacts.png) page.

 ![](/learn/assets/artifact-sharing/artifacts-access.png)

-:::Note :
+:::Note:

 1. All Published Prefabs will be available under Prefabs, without needing to Import.
 Just click the refresh icon if you don't find the Prefab.
 2. To incorporate any changes made to an already imported prefab, it needs to be re-imported to an updated version of the project.
 Use the refresh icon for the same.